 Once again, thinking with a WIN/WIN mindset goes a long way in Japan.

 This is a variation of the technique above.
-There is while the web has been around for about 20 to 30 years, there is already a huge amount of outdated info or outdated content.
+While the web has been around for about 20 to 30 years, there is already a huge amount of outdated info or outdated content.
 You can often find links to outdated content.
 By providing a link to updated content, they will likely link to your site.
 WIN/WIN strikes again.

 Guest posting is not common in Japan, So it can be considered a goldmine of opportunity.

 Cultural issues come into play.
-Maybe because there is no culture of “doing something for free” or there’s a stricter editorial control in general.
+Maybe because many companies are not open to flexible negotiations, like every deal or partnership should be based on documentations or there’s stricter editorial control in general.
 But that means an opportunity because you don’t have many competitors.
 Most sites, especially traditional media may consider it too strange and just ignore it without consideration, but there are always niches.
 There are more flexible and innovative people who find your offer valuable.
 We once got a call from the CEO of an online media and he said, “Hey, it’s the first time I got such a proposal but it’s actually great!”

 Unfortunately, in 2020 Google has stated the Guest Postings are “unnatural links”.
 Like many techniques, it may not provide much value in the future.